A new 3D printed house printed on-site by a portable robot within a 48-hour timeframe has been unveiled in design capital Milan.

 The construction sector is one of the world’s largest users of resources with the lowest productivity gains of any industry.
-Through the new “3D Housing 05”, the Italian architects are perhaps heeding the call for more-efficient construction technologies in taking additional steps to a more sustainable industry.
+Through the new “3D Housing 05”, the Italian architects as an example from their 3D print house in Milan are perhaps heeding the call for more-efficient construction technologies in taking additional steps to a more sustainable industry.

 It also allows for materials to be reused at the end of the building’s life, as opposed to ending up in landfill, demonstrating sustainability throughout the building process.

 A robot from Cybe Construction was used to print the one storey concrete walls, while the roof, windows and doors were completed afterwards.
-Set apart from other 3D processes the project’s uses a robotic manipulator mounted on a portable base.
+Set apart from other 3D processes this project used a robotic manipulator mounted on a portable base.

-The house is made up of 35 modules that have each been printed in 60-90 minutes subsequently enabling the full house to be printed in just 48 hours.
+The 3D printed house is made up of 35 modules that have each been printed in 60-90 minutes, subsequently enabling the full house to be printed in just 48 hours.

 In Amsterdam, robots are 3D printing a 12-metre steel pedestrian bridge that will span one of the city’s famed canals.
 Arup were also involved in the project with Dutch capital based start-up, MX3D and local designer Joris Laarman.